akame0x01/obsidian_notes/Network/Addressing in networks.md

 router -> public ip address

-Networks has two types:

-- Private Network
-- Public Network

-Public Networks are Networks that anyone can access, like in airports, coffee shops or an park.

-Private Networks are Networks like in your house, or Networks like companies uses.

-## **Public**

-Connect to a public Network can be a much less secure than a private network because it’s unclear who else is connect to the network too or who set the network.
-The data that you receive or you send ca be compromise and be sended to other location that you don’t want.

-Imagine the translator, you wanna send an secret to your new friend.
-Then, what you do is, send your secret to translator and asks him to pass to your friend.
-But the translator is configured to be Public and other person who it was seeing what you were sending asks to translator what you sent to him.
-The translator asnwers your secret to other person( Because anyone can asks or can be asnwer for him ).
-Compromise and infiltrate in this type of Network is much easier than Private Network.
-But in an Private Network, the translator knows that just you and your friend is inside the network and anyone else is out.
-Then, when you request the translator to send your secret to your friend and other person asks him what you send to , the translator doesn’t asnwer because he know that this other person is not inside the network!

-But if this other person grab my secret or hear it while i talk to translator?
-Well, this is one topic to another hour :)

-## **Private**

-There are a few challenges associated with setting up a private network.
-Is more expensive to establishing and do this properly so that doesn’t have any gaps and the connection works well

 Now, i’m going to explain about how can we indentifying devices on a network!

 imagine us, humans, we have a lot of types to indentify each other, but focus in these two